lyndskg/youtube-to-mp3-xor-wav/Desktop.md

 As you are targeting macOS, consider taking advantage of macOS-specific features and integrations to enhance the user experience.\
-You can use libraries or modules that provide access to macOS functionalities like menus, notifications, and system services.
+You can use libraries or modules that provide access to macOS functionalities (*e.g.*, menus, notifications, and system services).

 ### **Deployment:**